 A note from my host Éva read, “See you tomorrow.”

-Two hours into my sleep, the phone rang.
+But, two hours into my sleep, the phone rang.

 It was Éva.
 She and her daughter were in the lobby, and I had minutes to dress and meet them at the car—we were off to midnight mass!
 This was the beginning of an adventure that would take a similar, unpredictable turn each day.

 Éva had been our tour guide and interpreter in 2001.
-She belonged to a musical family, and was trained, as all children were, in the Kodály singing method.
+She belonged to a musical family, and was trained, as all Hungarian children were, in the Kodály singing method.
 She had known Kodály in the 1950s and ’60s and thought it strange that our American culture did not support music education as the Hungarians still do.
 Their singing culture was, in large part, what had kept them buoyant and hopeful through decades of Soviet occupation.

 On Christmas night, Éva’s husband brought me to their efficiency apartment where they lived with their 14-year-old daughter.
-I had brought gifts from California, including a lemon from a friend’s tree, and based on their response to that lemon, I wished I’d brought more.
+I had brought gifts from California, including a lemon from a friend’s tree, and based on their response to that lemon I wished I’d brought more.
 Dinner was covered in a sauce that turned each food item into the same mysterious shape and color.
 All three of them stood behind me as I took my first bite, and waited for me to say “delicious!” before they sat down at the table.
 When I finished all but a morsel of that full plate, they asked, “didn’t you like it?” and then served another plate of almost the same volume when I replied to the positive.

 We played chamber music that night, and every night.
 They also quizzed me on the benefits of democracy—something that was very new to them.
 They talked a lot about Canada, where Éva had spent a year on student exchange.

-We were invited to a live broadcast inside the 1930s Art Nouveau radio station, and I attended a televised performance of Romani bands at the Hungarian State Opera House with a friend of their family.
+We were invited to a live broadcast inside the 1930s Art Nouveau radio station, and I attended a televised performance of Romani bands at the ornate Hungarian State Opera House with a friend of their family.

 Following an afternoon in the thermal pools of the Gellert Baths, I drew the attention of streetcar riders as I returned across the Erzsébet Bridge on foot, in sub-zero weather, radiating enormous amounts of steam (through triple layers of clothing) from my well-soaked self.